dsantacruza101/Control-de-Tareas-basico/README.md

 # Webpack Starter

-This is a bacis project to create a an app using webpack.
+This is a bacis project of an app that store tasks.

 ### Notes: